aundang/govtech-interview-1/README.md

 ## Sample Output:

 ```
-  check if there are 3 files in the directory
+  check if there are 4 files in the directory
     ✓ getAllFiles method should return array of files

-  check files contains "text.txt" and "appTest.js"
+  check if file "withtodo.js" and "dummy.js" exist in the array
     ✓ getAllFiles method should return array of files

+  check if processFile returns the absolute path
+    ✓ call processFile to scan the file

+  check if file "withtodo.js" contain "TODO"
+    ✓ call processFile to scan the file

+  check if file "dummy.js" does not contain "TODO"
+    ✓ call processFile to scan the file

-  2 passing (4ms)
+  5 passing (10ms)
 ```